antonheitz/xBRL-Forge/docs/engine_guides/web_api.md

 #### Description

-Endpoint to generates the (i)xBRL file based on the input data Object(s) and css styles.
+Endpoint to generates the (i)xBRL file based on the input data Object(s) and optiontal XHTML Template.

 #### Parameters

  - `input_data_list` (JSON as string): A list of `InputData` JSON objects (1 to N) that will be combined intoop a report/taxonomy package.
- - `styles` (string, optional): A string containing CSS information to style the output XHTML files based on tags and classes.
+ - `xthml_template` (string, optional): Optional XHTML template as string.
+This must use the XHTML namespace and must provide at least the XHTML tags `head`, `title`, `body` and a `div` inside the body with the id value `xhtml-content-root` (this will be used to place the content).

 #### Returns